 All our office staff are working from home due to the latest government orders.
-We are continuing to provide most services, with repairs limited to emergency and urgent repairs.
+We are continuing to provide most services.
 You can speak to our staff by phone, text or email.
 Our normal opening hours apply.

 Phone: 0131 458 5480, Text: 07860 047548 Email: firstname.lastname@example.org